SoftwareMarbles/FridayLab20131220/DevLog.md

 21:18
 MySQL syntax error reporting is awful.
 It took me a while to find that "IF NOT EXIST" (which is how I would spell it in SQL Server) is actually "IF NOT EXISTS" in MySQL.

+21:23
+The database access is finally working - now it's time for the big drill.